In addition to the provisions in the legislation as regards collective redundancies your employer

 - If your employer refuses to pay your redundancy lump sum

 or if there is a dispute about redundancy you can bring a

-Appeals Tribunal.
-You must use the online complaint form (available by
+Relations Commission.
+You must use the online complaint form available

 This must be done within one year of your dismissal.
 Then you apply for